Allegory definition: An allegory is a literary device that uses symbolism and metaphor to convey a greater meaning.

 What does allegory mean?
 Writers use allegory to convey complex ideas in similar—and sometimes simpler—forms.
 Generally, an allegory is a type of extended metaphor that represents a greater idea or concept.

 The symbolism in allegories may be direct or vague.
-When read on the surface-level, an allegory seems like nothing more than a story.
-It is the reader’s responsibility to recognize the subtleties in the text and connect to a larger issue.
+When read on a surface-level, an allegory seems like nothing more than a story.
+It is the reader’s responsibility to recognize the subtleties in the text and connect them to a larger issue.

 Example of Allegory in Literature